Dana-sjovie/Python/README.md

-# Python
+# Python Projects
-rock paper scissors game developed using Python
+Python code used to develop games which showcase my skills using Python